Dynamical phase transitions in quantum spin models with antiferromagnetic long-range interactions: Introduction

-The situation is not as well developed in out-of-equilibrium physics, even though impressive experimental advances in quantum simulators have allowed unprecedented control in the observation of various intriguing out-of-equilibrium phenomena such as prethermalization,\cite{Gring2012,Langen2015,Neyenhuis2017} gauge-theory dynamics,\cite{Martinez2016,Bernien2017,Dai2017,Klco2018,Kokail2019,Schweizer2019,Goerg2019,Mil2020,Yang2020} time crystals,\cite{Choi2017,Zhang2017timecrystal,Rovny2018,Smits2018} Kibble-Zurek mechanism,\cite{Xu2014,Anquez2016,Clark2016,Cui2016,Keesling2019} dynamical phase transitions,\cite{Jurcevic2017,Zhang2017dpt,Flaeschner2018,Muniz2020} many-body localization,\cite{Choi2016,Smith2016} and many-body dephasing.\cite{Kaplan2020} Even though dynamical universality classes have been discovered for classical systems, \cite{Hohenberg1977} quantum many-body models still lack a clear classification of dynamical universality.
-However, a connection has recently been made in out-of-equilibrium quantum many-body systems to equilibrium criticality.
-Specfically, the concept of \textit{dynamical quantum phase transitions}\cite{Heyl2013,Heyl2014,Heyl2015,Heyl_review,Zvyagin2016,Mori2018} (DQPT; also known as DPT-II\cite{footnote1}) has been introduced to offer a dynamical analog of the thermal free energy.
-This dynamical analog, commonly called the Loschmidt return rate, can exhibit nonanalytic \textit{cusps} under certain conditions.\cite{Silva2008} In the seminal work of Ref.~\onlinecite{Heyl2013}, it has been shown that quenches in the nearest-neighbor transverse-field Ising chain (NN-TFIC) give rise to nonanalyticities in the Loschmidt return rate only when carried out across the equilibrium quantum critical point $h_\mathrm{c}^\mathrm{e}$.
+The Loschmidt return rate~\eqref{eq:ReturnRate} can exhibit nonanalytic \textit{cusps} under certain conditions.\cite{Silva2008} In the seminal work of Ref.~\onlinecite{Heyl2013}, it has been shown that quenches in the nearest-neighbor transverse-field Ising chain (NN-TFIC) give rise to nonanalyticities in the Loschmidt return rate only when carried out across the equilibrium quantum critical point $h_\mathrm{c}^\mathrm{e}$.
 Early assumptions that the appearance of such cusps in the return rate may be specific to integrable models mappable onto two-band free fermionic systems have been refuted through numerical studies\cite{Karrasch2013} in the time-dependent density matrix renormalization group \cite{White1992,White1993,Uli2005,Schmitteckert2004,Feiguin2005,GarciaRipoll2006,McCulloch2007} based on matrix product states.\cite{Oestlund1995,Uli2010} Indeed, the next-nearest-neighbor transverse-field and the nearest-neighbor tilted-field Ising chains, both nonintegrable models, exhibit nonanalytic Loschmidt return rates in the wake of certain quenches.\cite{Karrasch2013} Additionally, quenching across the equilibrium quantum critical point has been found to be neither a necessary nor sufficient condition for cusps to appear in the Loschmidt return rate.\cite{Vajna2014,Andraschko2014,Jafari2019} Even in two-band free fermionic models with long-range couplings, \cite{Dutta2017,Defenu2019,Uhrich2020} a quench is found to cause cusps in the Loschmidt return rate only when it crosses a dynamical critical point $h_\mathrm{c}^\mathrm{d}\leq h_\mathrm{c}^\mathrm{e}$, but it is not necessary for the quench to go across $h_\mathrm{c}^\mathrm{e}$.